wavefrontHQ/wavefront-spring-boot/README.md

 # Wavefront for Spring Boot

 This project provides a Spring Boot starter for Wavefront.
-Add the starter to a project to emit metrics, histograms, and traces to a Wavefront cluster.
-If you do not have a Wavefront account, the starter will auto-negotiate a freemium account for you and save the API token in your home directory at `~/.wavefront_freemium`.
+Add the starter to a project to send metrics, histograms, and traces to a Wavefront cluster.
+If you don't have a Wavefront account, the starter will create a freemium account for you and save the API token in your home directory at `~/.wavefront_freemium`.

 ## Table of Content